 High Resolution page

-The Grange Obs. is increasing its expertise in the digital processing of electronic imaging; the current field of application is the enhancing of resolution on Moon pictures imaged with a Philips SPC900NC webcam coupled with the Vixen 140 mm refractor telescope recently purchased.
+The Grange Obs. has increased its expertise in the digital processing of electronic imaging; the actual field of application is the enhancing of resolution on astronomical pictures imaged with different telescopes and sensors.
+Starting with a Philips SPC900NC webcam coupled with the Vixen 140 mm refractor telescope, as well as a QHY5V imaging camera, to the main telescope at the observatory, a 300 mm Newton reflector, having a QHY6 camera, many experience was gained in 20+ years.

-Refractor telescopes (with lenses) have no optical obstruction and a sealed tube, generally performing better than open reflectors.
+Refractor telescopes (with lenses ) instead have no optical obstruction and a sealed tube, generally performing better than open reflectors.

-The high resolution technique development is based on Registax 5 processing of MPEG footages at given frame rates, whose results are post-processed with the IRIS program.
+The high resolution technique development was based on Registax 5 processing of MPEG footages at given frame rates, whose results are post-processed with the IRIS program.

 The Philips SPC900NC webcam equipped with its Sony ICX098 1/4" CCD can produce footages of up to 90 frames per second (fps), depending on the subject illumination (ultimately on chip sampling); the webcam control software allows to use the manual or the automatic setting of imaging parameters.